How to Deal with Valentine’s Day Heartbreak, According to a Breakup Coach

 how to deal with heartbreak on valentine's day | valentines day break up | valentines day breakup | Is it OK to be sad on Valentine's Day | how to survive valentine's day after a breakup | how to survive valentine's day | single on valentine's day |

-If you sense that a good part of your sadness comes from the fact that you really want to be in a loving relationship, then I encourage you to embrace that desire - even if it’s a bit uncomfortable.
-Instead of feeling down about your current status, try to reframe these feelings as the fuel motivating you to get out there and do the work to find the love you want.
+If you sense that a good part of your sadness stems from a deep desire to be in a loving relationship, I encourage you to embrace that longing—even if it feels uncomfortable.
+Rather than feeling down about your current situation, try reframing these emotions as the motivation to take action and work toward finding the love you want.

 how to deal with heartbreak on valentine's day | valentines day break up | valentines day breakup | Is it OK to be sad on Valentine's Day | how to survive valentine's day after a breakup | how to survive valentine's day | single on valentine's day |